Customizing eager

 import dagster as dg

-# detects if the latest run of the target was executed via an automation condition
+# detects if any of the new updates of the target was executed via an automation condition

 tag_values={"dagster/from_automation_condition": "true"}